andreped/DMDetect/README.md

 3. Defined the project as [below](https://github.com/andreped/DMDetect/blob/main/README.md#project-structure)
 4. Placed the uncompressed data set in the data/ folder

 ...you should be all set.
-Given that you are using **Google Colab**, see jupyter notebook examples in notebooks/ for more information.
+If you are using **Google Colab**, see jupyter notebook examples in notebooks/ for more information.

 #### Classification
-In this case, we are using a [DDSM Kaggle data set](https://www.kaggle.com/skooch/ddsm-mammography), which has already been preprocessed in a format which we can process on-the-fly in the batch generator.
+In this case, we are using the [DDSM Kaggle data set](https://www.kaggle.com/skooch/ddsm-mammography), which has already been preprocessed in a format which can be processed on-the-fly in the batch generator.
 Thus, simply train a CNN classifier running the train.py script:
 ```
 python train.py
 ```